Understand Racketeering and Connect with an Attorney

 There Is an Effect on Interstate Commerce

 RICO violations must affect interstate commerce, which means it has a significant economic impact from state to state.
-Most organizations that deal and move goods, money or people satisfy this requirement.
+Most organizations that deal with and move goods, money, or people satisfy this requirement.

 Penalties for Racketeering

-The RICO Act also permits the forfeiture of any assets obtained because of the racketeering activity.
-This means the government would obtain ownership of things like properties, cars or money that resulted from organized illegal activities.
+The RICO Act also permits the forfeiture of any assets obtained because of racketeering activity.
+This means the government would obtain ownership of things like properties, cars, or money that resulted from organized illegal activities.

 In addition to criminal convictions, the RICO laws also permit civil suits against racketeers.
 If a person suffered financial harm because of a loss of business or damage of property because of racketeering activities, that individual can bring a civil suit against the at-fault party.
 If the plaintiff proves the existence of a RICO violation that resulted in financial harm, then the court orders the defendant to: